Chapter Bylaws

 A quorum of four (4) members of the Executive Committee is required for the transaction of Executive Committee business.

-ARTICLE VII.
+ARTICLE VIII.
 Committees.

 Section 1.
 Definition.

 A Committee is tasked with specific responsibilities and functions as decided at Regular or General Meetings of the Chapter or Executive Committee meetings.
 A Committee is either a Standing Committee or a Special Committee.
 A Standing Committee is a more permanent committee that is essential to the mission of the Chapter.
 A Special Committee is more temporary and defined by a task or set of tasks.
+Committee co-chairs shall be named to the Steering committee whereas subcommittee chairs shall not.

 Section 2.
 Formation.

-A Committee proposal must be submitted to the Executive Committee and must state a) whether the proposed Committee is a Standing or a Special Committee and b) the duration of the proposed Committee’s existence.
 Committees are established by a majority vote at a Regular or General Meeting of the Chapter or an Executive Committee meeting; they are dissolved by a ⅔ majority vote at a Regular or General Meeting of the Chapter or an Executive Committee meeting.
-Upon formation, the committee chair will be appointed by the EC to fill the position until the next general chapter meeting, at which point all committee chair positions will be filled by elections.
+Upon formation, the committee co-chairs will be appointed by the EC to fill the position until the next general chapter meeting, at which point all committee co-chair positions will be filled by elections.

 Section 3.
 Duties.

-ARTICLE VIII.
+ARTICLE IX.
 Working Groups.

 Section 1.
 Definition.